choria-io/website/docs/content/playbooks/node_sets/index.md

 This feature is included since *0.0.13*
 {{% /notice %}}

 Retrieves a Terraform output from a state file, only outputs of the *list* type are supported.
-No effort to first pull remote states are currently made.
+No effort to first pull remote states is currently made.

 ```yaml
 nodes: